 \subsection{Modular vertex algebras}

-Vertex algebras have been widely studied over the complex numbers, and so to emphasise the fact that our underlying field has positive characteristic we call them {\it modular vertex algebras}.
-The definition was introduced by Borcherds in \cite{Bo}.
+Vertex algebras have been widely studied over the complex numbers, and so to emphasise the fact that our underlying field has positive characteristic we call them {\it modular vertex algebras}, see \cite{Bo1, BR}.

 \begin{definition} A modular vertex algebra is a $\K$-vector space $V$ equipped with a family of bilinear products

 and a vector $\vac\in V$ such that \begin{enumerate} \item $a_{(n)}b=0$ for $n \gg 0$, \item $\vac_{(n)}a=\delta_{n,-1}a$, \item $a_{(-1)}\vac=a$, \item The following identity is satisfied